 So here was something that most likely, everyone had heard before.
 Most likely everyone got the joke.
 And yet, I did not.

 The other day, I was discussing with a fellow web person website stuff.
 You know, shop talk.
 Flash Websites came up and I said something like ‘Everyone knows Flash isn’t a good platform for your website anymore” – to which he replied “Says who?
 I haven’t heard that.
 Why not?”

 At first, I was shocked.
 Was he serious?
-He believes it’s cool to develop a clients website completely on Flash?
+Does he believe it’s cool to develop a client’s website completely on Flash?
 Surely he would know why this isn’t very smart.

 The thing is, he’s so in love with Flash that he wouldn’t be out hearing anything else.
 He hadn’t heard it before – and I got to explain to him the many reasons it wasn’t such a hot item anymore.

 So in realizing that not everyone has heard everything before – I realized I shouldn’t ever discount a thought or an idea based on others knowing its obvious existence.
 It’s obvious to ME.
 That doesn’t mean it’s obvious to YOU.

 Here’s my challenge when you have something you want to share but you think ‘Everyone knows this”.
 Do it – and do it better than anyone would have done it before.
 Even those that find what you’ve created that already “know it” will appreciate your take on it.